ouchadam/kotlin-workshop/README.md

 ## Aim

-To make all the tests pass without modifying them, example answers can be found be found [here if needed](https://github.com/ouchadam/kotlin-workshop/tree/answers)
+To make all the tests pass without modifying them, example answers can be found [here if needed](https://github.com/ouchadam/kotlin-workshop/tree/answers)